elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 Example: `mypassword`

+##### user_namespace
+The namespace used to run your pipeline in kfp.
+This option is normally used for dex-enabled Kubeflow Pipeline deployments.
+SEE NOTE.

+Example: `mynamespace`

 ##### cos_endpoint
 This should be the URL address of your S3 Object Storage.
 If running an Object Storage Service within a kubernetes cluster (Minio), you can use the kubernetes local DNS address.